 From The Kodo Classroom

 The Activity Tray offers practicality.
-A shallow tray with substantial side walls which will hold water and countless other materials has endless uses in the classroom.
+A shallow tray with substantial side walls which will hold countless materials has endless uses in the classroom.
 From a containment tray to a science exploration surface, the magnetic interior is a teacher’s go to workspace.
 Ideas below.

 Contained Ramp Space – A few 1 foot Discovery Ramps, wooden balls and the Activity Tray provide a controlled space with a built in ramp support and containment for the balls.
 Children quickly understand how to place the ramps to allow the ball to roll, hit the other side and come back.
 This is a wonderful way to introduce ramp play with toddlers.